 Toddlers might not necessarily understand the “why” behind it, but stacking is a great early learning activity that will introduce them to the concepts of gravity and balance, among a number of other things.

-Keep little learners happy with a monthly busy box!
+Keep little learners happy with a STEAM activity box!